Using life insurance as loan collateral

 Your permanent life insurance policy accumulates a cash value over time.
 You can use this cash value as loan collateral, depending on how much value your policy accumulates.
 If you default on your loan and the policy value has to be used, this will cut into your death benefit, plus interest.
 You can also borrow money directly from your policy, but with interest.

-You might only think of life insurance as a way to mitigate financial risks associated with someone’s death.
-If you pass away, your family may lose a significant income source, but life insurance is there to provide them with a death benefit.
+You might only think of life insurance as a way to support your family after you pass away.
+When you pass away, your family may lose you as a significant income source, but life insurance is there to provide them with a death benefit to cover their cost of living, education, and more!

-That’s it right?
-You may have the idea that life insurance is only beneficial when you die—but there are many ways life insurance can be useful for you while you’re alive as well!
-You can reap living benefits too.
+But, that’s it, right?
+You may have the idea that life insurance is only beneficial after you die—but you can reap living benefits too!
+There are many ways life insurance, especially permanent life insurance, can be useful for you while you’re alive.

 Business owners leverage life insurance to cover employees who are critical to their business operations or to facilitate buy-sell agreements.
-A corporation may even hold a life insurance policy to mitigate the financial risks associated if the primary shareholders or operators die.
+A corporation may even hold a life insurance policy to mitigate the financial risks associated if the primary shareholders or key management personnel pass away.

-However, even the average policyholder can benefit from their policy while they pay their premiums.
+However, even an individual policyholder can benefit from their policy during their lifetime, while they pay their premiums.
 Loan collateral is another way individuals and corporations use life insurance.
 Lenders provide a loan on the contingency that they receive your life insurance payout if you cannot repay the loan.
-Sometimes, the lender may be your insurer, and this is commonly referred to as a policy loan.

-This article dives into the topic of life insurance as loan collateral.
-It explains how you can use a policy as collateral and how such a loan works.
-It further details the types of life insurance you can use as collateral, how much you can borrow based on your policy, in addition to the benefits and drawbacks of using life insurance as loan collateral.
+This article explains the different ways you can borrow from your policy and, more specifically, how collateralizing your policy works.
+It further details the types of life insurance you can use as collateral, how much you can borrow, in addition to the benefits and drawbacks of using life insurance as loan collateral.

 A permanent life policy accumulates cash value.
 The cash value is the part of your premium that your insurer allocates to a savings or investment account.
 It accumulates value over time, and you’re able to access and use this money before your death.
 Commonly, this value is utilized in a couple of ways when you need cash immediately.

-- Use your death benefit as collateral for a loan
+- Use your cash value as collateral for a loan

 A bank or lender uses the cash value of your policy as collateral for a bank loan.
 They know that if you can’t make your loan payments, you can always cancel your life insurance policy and pay the bank with your remaining cash value.